apache/helix/website/1.0.2/src/site/markdown/Tutorial.md

 ##### Assigning Partitions to Nodes

 The final goal of Helix is to ensure that the constraints on the state model are satisfied.
-Helix does this by assigning a __state__ to a partition (such as MASTER, SLAVE), and placing it on a particular node.
+Helix does this by assigning a __state__ to a partition (such as LEADER, STANDBY), and placing it on a particular node.

 There are 3 assignment modes Helix can operate in: